@NamedEntityGraph

 within an application.
 A named entity graph set using an annotation may

-be overridden using named-entity-graph
+be overridden using named-entity-graph.

-annotation defines a single
+The javax.persistence.NamedEntityGraph annotation defines a single

 named entity graph and is applied at the class level.
 Multiple

-annotations may be defined for a class by adding
+@NamedEntityGraph annotations may be defined for a class by adding

-them within a javax.persistence.NamedEntityGraphs
+them within a javax.persistence.NamedEntityGraphs class-level

 annotation.

-annotation must be applied on the root of the
+The @NamedEntityGraph annotation must be applied on the root of the

 graph of entities.
-That is, if the EntityManager.find
+That is, if the EntityManager.find or query

-operation has as its root entity the EmailMessage
+operation has as its root entity the EmailMessage class, the named

 entity graph used in the operation must be defined in the EmailMessage